This is the 28th post of a 50 article series for new marketers at B2B startups.

 When a prospect walks by the booth, you want something simple that catches their eye.
 Never try to print lots of product details on the booth.
 For example, for my last booth the only text we had printed on the walls and banners was “Fitness is going mobile” and “Get your Club Mobile App.”
 These are super simple messages that tell a prospect why we are here and what our product is.

 Aside from the design assets, there are several other booth elements to consider:

-Our booth vendor will rent us furniture for the show.
+The booth vendor will rent you furniture for the show.
 When selecting furniture, think carefully and take measurements for how it will fit in the booth.
 My rules for furniture include:

 - Get tables wide enough to hold collateral and prospect’s bags